AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ## Executing the Workflow on a Schedule

 If you’re happy with the test results, then you can schedule the workflow-controller to operate remotely on the cluster as a k8s cronjob.
-To setup the the workflow to run every hour, for example, use the following command,
+As an example, to setup the the workflow to run every hour, use the following command,

 ```text
 bodywork cronjob create \